Education in the U.S.

 Question from Alumni: How many Japanese students are there at Rice University?

-It can actually be very hard for a Japanese student to be perceived as rude in America because there are both formal and informal words/phrases in Japanese.
-This means Japanese students tend to spend a lot of time asking themselves “How should I say this politely in English?”.
+- It is very unlikely a Japanese students will be considered rude in the U.S. This is because in Japanese there are formal and informal words/phrases.
+This means that most Japanese students spend a lot of time asking themselves “How should I say this politely in English?”.
 Because you are actively thinking about how to say things in the most polite way, it is very unlikely you would say something that would come across as rude.
-This is one example of how language in and of itself can reflect the culture and society of its speakers.
 It is far more common for an American student in Japan to be perceived as rude because they may speak in a too direct or too informal manner as this is how we typically speak in English in the U.S.

 Job Hunting in the U.S.